 Proliferation Security Initiative.
-As noted earlier, President Bush announced the Proliferation Security Initiative (PSI) on May 31, 2003 to improve multilateral cooperation in interdicting shipments of weapons of mass destruction-related materials at sea, on land, and in the air.
+President Bush announced the Proliferation Security Initiative (PSI) in May 2003 to improve multilateral cooperation in interdicting shipments of weapons of mass destruction-related materials at sea, on land, and in the air.
 Administration officials have stressed that PSI is an activity, not an organization.
 The purpose is to strengthen the enforcement of already-existing export controls associated with nonproliferation treaties.
-States agreed to a set of interdiction principles in Paris in September 2003.
+States agreed to a set of interdiction principles in Paris in September 2003 and more than 70 nations now support PSI.14

 Related Arms Control Agreements.
 Article VI of the NPT calls for an end to the arms race and progress toward disarmament.
-For many non-nuclear-weapon-states, Article VI embodies the quid pro quo of the NPT - while non-nuclear-weapon states give up their right to develop nuclear weapons, nuclear-weapon-states agree to eventually disarm.
+For many non-nuclear-weapon states, Article VI embodies the quid pro quo of the NPT - while non-nuclear-weapon states give up their right to develop nuclear weapons, nuclear-weapon states agree to eventually disarm.
 In the 1990s, the Comprehensive Test Ban Treaty (CTBT) was seen as the next step toward nuclear disarmament.
-By the mid-1990s, all nuclear weapon states were observing a moratorium on testing, which the treaty would have made permanent.
-The parties completed negotiations and signed the CTBT in 1996; President Clinton submitted the treaty to the Senate in September 1997 and in 1999, the Senate refused to give its advice and consent.
+By the mid-1990s, all nuclear weapons states were observing a moratorium on testing, which the treaty would have made permanent.
+The parties completed negotiations and signed the CTBT in 1996; President Clinton submitted the treaty to the Senate in September 1997 and in 1999, the Senate voted against the treaty.
+The treaty remains on the Senate Foreign Relations Committee calendar.

-Unilateral and bilateral reductions of nuclear weapons have also been important within the context of the nuclear nonproliferation regime as demonstrations of good faith by the nuclear weapon states towards the eventual goal of disarmament.
-In January 2002, the Bush Administration released the results of its "Nuclear Posture
+Unilateral and bilateral reductions of nuclear weapons have also been important within the context of the nuclear nonproliferation regime as demonstrations of good